 - PARAGRAPH 6 or LAST PARAGRAPH-- re-state the thesis and add an outcome or result of the experience.

-THE ESSAY FORMATION MIGHT GO LIKE THIS:
+A GENERAL ESSAY FORMATION MIGHT GO LIKE THIS:

 - First form a short, clear and concise thesis sentence to go at the end of your first paragraph,